Skip to main content

 • Model — export model, list variables/tables, get details, create/update variables and dimension members

-• Data — export variable data, create import jobs, upload files
+• Data — export variable data, load variable data, create import jobs, upload files

-• Sheets & Dashboards — list, inspect, read and write sheet data
+• Sheets — list, inspect, read and write sheet data, create sheets, manage rows and columns

 • Cells — query and update individual cell values